rockset/rockset-js/packages/cli/reference/api.md

   Endpoint Reference
   DELETE: /v1/orgs/self/users/{user}/apikeys/{name}
-  Delete API Key for any user (admin only)
+  Delete API Key (any user)
-  Delete an API key for any user (admin only).
+  Delete an API key for any user in your organization.
+Accessible to Admin users only.

   More documentation at https://docs.rockset.com/rest-api#deleteapikeyadmin